Concert Artists of Baltimore

 “Count on Concert Artists of Baltimore to keep things interesting.” — Tim Smith, The Baltimore Sun

-Founded by Edward Polochick and entering its 29th season, Concert Artists of Baltimore (CAB) consists of a professional chamber orchestra and professional chamber chorus.
-The full ensembles are featured in The Maestro Series, with performances this season at the Gordon Center For Performing Arts and St. Pius X Church.
+Founded by Edward Polochick and in its 31st Season, Concert Artists of Baltimore (CAB) consists of a professional chamber orchestra and professional chamber chorus.
+The full ensembles are featured in the Maestro Series with performances this season at Friends School, Baltimore Basilica of the Assumption, and the Gordon Center.

-The orchestra and chorus are frequently hired for performances throughout the region by other organizations, including the Baltimore Symphony Orchestra, the Lyric Opera Baltimore, Moscow Ballet, the Baltimore Basilica, Temple Oheb Shalom, Johns Hopkins Medical Institutions, McDaniel College, St. Louis Church, The Holocaust Museum, The Visionary Arts Museum, The Greek Orthodox Church of St. George, and Catholic Charities.
-When larger forces are needed, such as when the singers of Concert Artists perform Messiah with the Baltimore Symphony Orchestra each year, the chorus expands to the Concert Artists Symphonic Chorale.
-The 2014-15 season featured a groundbreaking collaboration with the Baltimore Rock Opera Society at 2640 Space, a partnership that continues with Convergence Maximus II: Operatic Overdrive in February 2016.
+The orchestra and chorus are frequently hired for performances throughout the region by other organizations, including the Baltimore Symphony Orchestra, the Lyric Opera Baltimore, Moscow Ballet, the Baltimore Basilica, Temple Oheb Shalom, Johns Hopkins Medical Institutions, McDaniel College, St. Louis Church, The Holocaust Museum, The Visionary Arts Museum, The Greek Orthodox Church of St. George, Ballet Theater of Maryland, and Catholic Charities.
+When more personnel are needed, such as when the singers of Concert Artists perform Messiah with the Baltimore Symphony Orchestra each year, the chorus expands to the Concert Artists Symphonic Chorale.
+The 2015-16 season featured a collaboration with the Baltimore Rock Opera Society at the inaugural Light City Baltimore festival.